Johnfavour/Dom-Project/README.md

 # Dom-Project
 # Shopping Cart Project
 This project is a simple shopping cart application built using HTML, CSS, and JavaScript.
-Users can browse through various products, add items to their cart, adjust quantities, and view the total price.
+Users can add items to their cart, adjust quantities, and view the total price.
 The project showcases basic front-end development skills and provides a foundation for further enhancements and improvements.

 # Features